The fateful love of a poet

 Choose your favourite refreshments from this season’s tasty menu.
-You can easily add refreshments to your shopping basket while selecting tickets in our new online store.
-Refreshment sales for season 2019–2020 will start later in April.
+You can easily add refreshments to your shopping basket while selecting tickets in our online store.

 The services of the Opera Restaurant are available before performances and during the interval.
 Order beforehand and avoid the queues.

 Please note that we cannot guarantee a specific table for orders made via the online store.
 We may also seat several parties at the same table.
 You may be assigned a bar height table for enjoying refreshments standing up.

 Give a friend or family member an evening at the opera or ballet.